JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

-FUNCTION SetTextEx OVERLOAD (BYREF stex AS SETTEXTEX, BYVAL buffer AS ANY PTR) AS DWORD FUNCTION SetTextEx OVERLOAD (BYREF stex AS .SETTEXTEX, BYREF strText AS STRING) AS DWORD FUNCTION SetTextEx OVERLOAD (BYREF stex AS .SETTEXTEX, BYREF wszText AS WSTRING) AS DWORD FUNCTION SetTextEx OVERLOAD (BYVAL nStart AS LONG, BYVAL nEnd AS LONG, BYREF strText AS STRING) AS DWORD FUNCTION SetTextEx OVERLOAD (BYVAL nStart AS LONG, BYVAL nEnd AS LONG, BYREF wszText AS WSTRING) AS DWORD FUNCTION SetTextEx OVERLOAD (BYVAL nPos AS LONG, BYREF strText AS STRING) AS DWORD
+FUNCTION SetTextEx OVERLOAD (BYREF stex AS SETTEXTEX, BYVAL buffer AS ANY PTR) AS DWORD FUNCTION SetTextEx OVERLOAD (BYREF stex AS .SETTEXTEX, BYREF strText AS STRING) AS DWORD FUNCTION SetTextEx OVERLOAD (BYREF stex AS .SETTEXTEX, BYREF wszText AS WSTRING) AS DWORD FUNCTION SetTextEx OVERLOAD (BYREF strText AS STRING) AS DWORD FUNCTION SetTextEx OVERLOAD (BYREF wszText AS WSTRING) AS DWORD FUNCTION SetTextEx OVERLOAD (BYVAL nStart AS LONG, BYVAL nEnd AS LONG, BYREF strText AS STRING) AS DWORD FUNCTION SetTextEx OVERLOAD (BYVAL nStart AS LONG, BYVAL nEnd AS LONG, BYREF wszText AS WSTRING) AS DWORD FUNCTION SetTextEx OVERLOAD (BYVAL nPos AS LONG, BYREF strText AS STRING) AS DWORD